-Employee experience is considered to be the overall experience an employee has encountered, observed and felt while being a part of an organization.
-It encompasses of professional and personal relationships an employee builds over the years.
+Employee experience is considered to be the overall experience an employee’s journey has encountered, observed, and felt while being a part of an organization.
+It encompasses professional and personal relationships an employee builds over the years.
 So making a good employee experience strategy is important.

 If you are serious about employee experience and how to find the perfect employee experience strategy to implement at your workplace, ask the following questions to yourself: